Adolf Diekmann: Operation Barbarossa

 On 22 June 1941, Nazi Germany opened the Eastern Front by invading the Soviet Union in Operation Barbarossa.
 Diekmann returned to the 2nd SS Panzer Division Das Reich, which was assigned to Army Group Center.
 During the late summer of 1941, Army Group Center pushed toward Moscow during the Battle of Smolensk near Smolensk.
 By the time Das Reich took part in the Battle of Moscow, it had lost 60 percent of its combat strength.
 By February 1942, it had lost 10,690 men.

 Deikmann was promoted to SS-Hauptsturmführer on 20 April 1942.
-Due to combat losses, Das Reich was pulled from the front lines and sent to west to refit as a Panzergrenadier mechanized infantry division.
-It then returned to Russia where it fought in the Zhitomir–Berdichev Offensive during the winter of 1943-44.
+Due to combat losses, Das Reich was pulled from the front lines and sent west to refit as a Panzergrenadier mechanized infantry division.
+It then returned to Russia where it fought in the Defensive battle at Zhitomir and Berdichev during the winter of 1943–44.

 In January 1944, the Das Reich division was sent to the southern French town of Montauban as a reserve unit, in preparation for the anticipated Allied invasion of occupied Europe.
-While in the southern France, Diekmann was promoted was on 8 June 1944—two days after the Normandy landings—to SS-Sturmbannführer.
+While in southern France, Diekmann was promoted on 8 June 1944—two days after the Normandy landings—to SS-Sturmbannführer.

 He was given command of the 1st Battalion, 4th SS Panzergrenadier Regiment (Der Fuhrer), in the Das Reich Division.